Graham Greene: Travel and espionage

 and developed the book, The Quiet American.

-In 1954, Greene travelled to Haiti, where The Comedians (1966) is set, and which was then under the rule of dictator François Duvalier, known as "Papa Doc", frequently staying at the Hotel Oloffson in Port-au-Prince.
-He visited Haiti again in the late 1950s.
+In 1954, Greene travelled to Haiti.
+He returned in 1956.
+In 1957 François Duvalier, known as "Papa Doc", was elected president over Louis Déjoie.
+Greene returned to Haiti in 1963 staying at the Hotel Oloffson in Port-au-Prince, where The Comedians (1966) is set.
+His 1963 article in the Sunday Telegraph, "Nightmare Republic," was a first-hand account of Duvalier's dictatorship in which Greene depicted Haiti as a place of profound terror and paranoia, where the regime's brutal militia, the Tontons Macoutes, engaged in widespread torture, extortion, and violence against the population.

 As inspiration for his novel A Burnt-Out Case (1960), Greene spent time travelling around Africa visiting a number of leper colonies in the Congo Basin and in what were then the British Cameroons.
 During this trip in late February and early March 1959, Greene met several times with Andrée de Jongh, a leader in the Belgian resistance during WWII, who famously established an escape route to Gibraltar through the Pyrenees for downed allied airmen.

 In 1957, just months after Fidel Castro began his final revolutionary assault on the Batista regime in Cuba, Greene played a small role in helping the revolutionaries, as a secret courier transporting warm clothing for Castro's rebels hiding in the hills during the Cuban winter.
-Castro, like Daniel Ortega and Omar Torrijos, was one of several Latin American leaders Greene's friendship with whom has led some commentators to question his commitment to democracy.
+Greene's friendship with Castro, and with undemocratic Latin American leaders such as Daniel Ortega and Omar Torrijos, led some commentators to question his commitment to democracy.
 After one visit Castro gave Greene a painting he had done, which hung in the living room of the French house where the author spent the last years of his life.
 Greene did later voice doubts about Castro, telling a French interviewer in 1983, "I admire him for his courage and his efficiency, but I question his authoritarianism," adding: "All successful revolutions, however idealistic, probably betray themselves in time."